RUCAIBox/LLMBox/README.md

 ## Utilization

-We provide a broad support on Huggingface models, OpenAI and Anthropic models for further utilization.
+We provide a broad support on Huggingface models, OpenAI and other commonly used API models for further utilization.
 Currently a total of 51 commonly used datasets are supported.
 For a full list of supported models and datasets, view the [llmbox](./llmbox/README.md) documentation.

 ```python
 ```